Real-time exciton dynamics in two-dimensional materials under ultrashort laser pulses: Theory

 Despite the field coupling term being non-perturbative, there are still limitations on the peak field strength.
 Due to Zener tunneling, the operator~\eqref{eq:vext} becomes unbounded from below~\cite{springborg_prb_2008} at a critical field amplitude $\bm{E}^{\rm crit}$, which can be estimated as~\cite{souza_prl_2002}:

 where $E_{\rm gap}$ is a fundamental gap.
 In all calculations presented here, the field strength does not exceed a few percent of this critical value.
+As discussed in Ref.~\cite{souza_prb_2004}, the field which exceeds this critical value, can still be used with caution in the dynamical case.
 Another limitation arises from the approximation employed for the self-energy operator: neglecting its explicit time dependence is only valid when the excitonic density $n_{\rm exc}$ remains below the Mott transition threshold~\cite{snoke_ssc_2008, perfetto_prb_2020, sangalli_prb_2023}.
 This threshold can be estimated using the exciton's characteristic coordinate-space size $r_{\rm exc}$ as $n_{\rm exc} \sim r_{\rm exc}^{-d}$ with $d$ being the system's dimensionality.